Butterfinger: Use by other manufacturers

-A part of Edy's Fun Flavors line (branded as Dreyer's west of the Rocky Mountains and outside the United States).
+Butterfingers are used in a part of Edy's Fun Flavors line (branded as Dreyer's west of the Rocky Mountains and outside the United States).
 The product is vanilla ice cream with a peanut butter swirl and bits of the Butterfinger candy bar in it.

-Grocery store Kroger has a flavor in their "Jammed" line called Peanut Butter Candy Crunch that is a peanut-flavored frozen dairy dessert with Butterfinger chunks and a peanut butter swirl whose flavor resembles that of the Butterfinger candy bar.
+Grocery store Kroger has a flavor in their "Jammed" line named Peanut Butter Candy Crunch that is a peanut-flavored frozen dairy dessert with Butterfinger chunks and a peanut butter swirl whose flavor resembles that of the Butterfinger candy bar.